St. Louis Wrongful Death Lawyer| Bi-State Legal Representation in Missouri and Illinois

 At The Cagle Law Firm, our wrongful death lawyers in St. Louis gladly pursue corporations and insurance carriers on behalf of our clients in mediation or trial.

-Can I Still Recover Damages if My Loved One is Being Blamed for the Fatal Accident in Missouri?
+Can I Still Recover Damages if My Loved One is Being Blamed for the Fatal Accident in Missouri or Illinois?

-Your family’s wrongful claim may be affected by the other party’s allegation of comparative fault.
-In any personal injury case in Missouri, liability is apportioned between all parties.
-Each party is responsible for their share of the damage.
+Your family’s wrongful claim may be affected by the other party’s allegation of comparative fault in Missouri and modified comparative fault in Illinois.
 Even though your loved one is not here to defend themselves, the insurance company will probably still argue they are partially at fault.
 Our attorneys protect your loved one in this fight.

-Our wrongful death lawyers protect your interest throughout.
+Our wrongful death lawyers protect your interests throughout.

 How The Cagle Law Firm Can Help